Theo Vander Velde, MD

 Assistant Professor of Radiology in the School of Medicine

 Dr. Vander Velde received a BS in chemistry from Calvin College and an MD from Wayne State University School of Medicine.
 His radiology training was at Mallinckrodt Institute of Radiology at Washington University.
 Previously in private practice, he was on the board of directors and chief compliance officer for Midwest Radiological Associates before returning to his academic home at Washington University.
-Dr. Vander Velde is a Ruling Elder at Covenant Presbyterian Church where he attends with his wife Kimberly and two children, Joshua and Anneka.
+Dr. Vander Velde currently attends the Church of St. Michael and St. George with his wife, Kimberly.
+Their children Joshua and Anneka are in the midst of their college journeys.